-How to Reset When a Child’s T1D Management Takes a Toll on a Couple’s Relationship
+How to Reset When a Child’s T1D Management Takes a Toll Your Relationship

 “You have to fly home now!” was all I could say before bursting into uncontrollable sobs.
 “Austin has diabetes.”

-My worst nightmare had come true — my 5-year-old son was just diagnosed with the same disease that claimed my brother’s life when he was eight years old and has afflicted my sister since she was sixteen.
+My worst nightmare had come true—my 5-year-old son was just diagnosed with the same disease that claimed my brother’s life when he was 8 years old and has afflicted my sister since she was 16.
 We had been in New Jersey that weekend celebrating my mother’s birthday when my suspicions began to mount, but I kept them to myself.
 On Sunday afternoon I drove our three children home to Connecticut, while my husband flew to Florida for a business trip.